Saber0722/PT_APP/README.md

 # SmartSquare

 **SmartSquare** is a mobile application designed to empower parents by providing them with real-time access to their children's academic activities, including attendance, marks, and other important updates.
-Built using Flutter, Dart, JavaScript, and Google Firebase, SmartSquare ensures seamless communication between schools and parents.
+Built using Flutter, Dart, JavaScript, and Google Firebase.
+SmartSquare ensures seamless communication between schools and parents.

 ---